 At the hotel

-Free wifi throughout, gym, garden.
+Nearby public beach; free wifi throughout, gym, garden.
 In rooms: Nespresso coffee machine, air-conditioning, TV and Bottega Veneta bath products.

 Our favourite rooms